UoP logo

 Appointed as a lecturer in 1942, Elsie Cook emphasized a practical and empirical approach, focusing on local geographical understanding as a means to foster responsible citizenship.
 Her vision and dedication significantly contributed to the establishment and growth of geography education in Sri Lanka.
 Together with Jennings and other academics, she helped build a robust academic community committed to liberal ideals and national development.

 Despite facing initial challenges related to staffing and limited student enrollment, the department attracted prominent scholars such as Bertram Hughes Farmer, who conducted influential research on Sri Lanka's physical geography.
-Cook also played a crucial role in advocating for dedicated space and resources for the department, underscoring the importance of geography in the academic sphere.
-Cook's legacy also included her involvement in designing the Peradeniya campus layout, ensuring that the Geography Department was spatially accommodated to support academic growth and collaboration.
-Her efforts emphasized geography's role as both a social and spatial science.
+Cook also played a crucial role in advocating for dedicated space and resources for the department, underscoring the importance of Geography in the academic sphere.

 Over time, the department expanded its focus to include diverse fields such as climatology, urban geography, and agrarian studies.
 Local scholars made meaningful contributions despite limited resources, and the department became a hub for specialized research.

 Several academics left a lasting impact on the department's development.
-Bertram Hughes Farmer conducted pioneering studies on the Dry Zone and agriculture; George Thambyahpillay advanced climatology with innovative local applications; and Leslie Panditharatne became a leading figure in urban geography, particularly in relation to Colombo.
+Bertram Hughes Farmer conducted pioneering studies on the Dry Zone and agriculture; George Thambyahpillay advanced climatology with innovative local applications; and Leslie Panditharatne became a leading figure in urban Geography, in the country.